wangtianrui/VocalStory/README.md

 2. Make sure your .env is correctly configured using .env_sample
 3. Run `python book_to_txt.py {book_path}` to clean and format the book text.
 You can give the path to the book in the arguments to the python command or as an input.
 Also, after conversion you can manually edit the converted book for fine-grained control.
 4. *(Optional for multi-voice narration)* Run `python identify_characters_and_output_book_to_jsonl.py` to analyze characters and generate metadata.
 You'll be prompted for a protagonist's name to properly attribute first-person references.
 5. Run `python generate_audiobook.py {book_path}` to generate the audiobook.
 Choose between single-voice or multi-voice narration.
-Also, choose the output format (M4B/ MP3/ AAC).
+Also, choose the output format audiobook/ audio file.

 ## Roadmap